Fraud Prevention

 Monitor your computer for unusual behavior.
 Your computer may be infected with malware if it:

-• slows down, crashes, or displays repeated error messages
+• Slows down, crashes, or displays repeated error messages

-• won't shut down or restart
+• Won't shut down or restart

-• serves up a barrage of pop-ups
+• Serves up a barrage of pop-ups

-• displays web pages you didn't intend to visit, or sends emails you didn't write
+• Displays web pages you didn't intend to visit, or sends emails you didn't write

 Other warning signs of malware include:

-• new and unexpected toolbars
+• New and unexpected toolbars

-• new and unexpected icons in your shortcuts or on your desktop
+• New and unexpected icons in your shortcuts or on your desktop

-• a sudden or repeated change in your computer's internet home page
+• A sudden or repeated change in your computer's internet home page

-• a laptop battery that drains more quickly than it should
+• A laptop battery that drains more quickly than it should

 Get Rid of Malware